Clicky

 Suppose that one page ranks higher for a high-volume term than another, yet the page’s overall search intent and quality seem to be lacking.

-This also means that your organic traffic can fluctuate if one of the URLs ranks in a higher position for a specific keyword.
+This also means that your organic traffic can fluctuate if one of the URLs ranks in a higher position for targeted keywords.

 3. You Have Great Content and Links But Aren’t Ranking